 Estimated 23-input (single-polarization) channel resolution for each supported bandwidth mode and quantized sample bit-width are given in Tables 3-5.
-The listed mode bandwidth has been rounded to the nearest MHz.
+Note that channel counts refer to the raw, unsmoothed spectra produced by the correlator and include the phaseless, half-width end channels; the spectra output by the RTS pipeline (beyond the scope of this document) may differ depending on any applied smoothing/decimation/calibration.
 Spectral line bandwidths are based on power-of-two reductions from a common, wide bandwidth.
 Resolutions for the 46-input (full-Stokes) observing modes are precisely half that of the corresponding 23-input mode; resolutions in split 15-input/8-input subarray modes are identical to the 23-input values (the same FPGA configurations are used).
-Note that due to inter-FPGA communication limitations, the 1250 MHz mode is available with 2-bit quantization only.
+Note that due to inter-FPGA communication limitations, the 1280 MHz mode is available with 2-bit quantization only.